isomerpages/gb-assist/pages/solutionrepo/solution1848.md

 ### Description

 ABSS Premier is an accounting and inventory management system that integrates with local bank, IRAS GST portal and PEPPOL e-invoicing network.
 The solution simplifies complex inventory issues, has full multi-currency capabilities, departmental accounting, support multi-locations and able to generate financial analysis reports.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_ABSS_Premier_V23_Annex3_CR_wef_7_Jan_2021_Part_1.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria